ContextLab/hypertools/python/readme.md

         color (list): A list of colors for each line to be plotted.
 Can be named colors, RGB values (e.g. (.3, .4, .1)) or hex codes.
 If defined, overrides palette.
 See http://matplotlib.org/examples/color/named_colors.html for list of named colors.
 Note: must be the same length as X.

+        point_colors (list of str, floats or ints): A list of colors for each point.
+Must be dimensionality of data (X).
+If the data type is numerical, the values will be mapped to rgb values in the specified palette.
+If the data type is strings, the points will be labeled categorically.

         linestyle (list): a list of line styles

         marker (list): a list of marker types